-The Health Center will be receiving telephone calls Monday through Friday from 9am – 5pm.
+The Health Center will be receiving telephone calls Monday through Friday from 10am – 2pm.
 Please call 413-597-2206 during these hours to discuss any health care needs or concerns that you may have.
+We are currently working remotely so you may expect a phone call back.
 We will not be accepting walk-in patients.

 The Williams Health Insurance Plan also will waive co-pays for student members with access to its telehealth platform, Well Connection.
 Telehealth, which offers convenience as well as the opportunity to avoid potential exposure to contagion, enables students to video conference with providers for medical care and behavioral health.